percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

    -rw-r-----  1 root root 106M Sep  6 10:19 xtrabackup_logfile

 The backup can take a long time, depending on how large the database is.
-It is safe to cancel at any time, because |xtrabackup| does not modify the database.
+It is safe to cancel at any time, because *Percona XtraBackup* does not modify the database.

 The next step is getting your backup ready to be restored.